ramirezfernando/ube/README.md

 - [License](#license)

 ## Features <a name="features"></a>
-- cloc-tool has a huge range of languages, supporting over **220** language extensions.
+- Ube has a huge range of languages, supporting over **220** language extensions.
-- cloc-tool is **accurate**, and **consistent** as it counts the number of newline characters `/n` present in a specified path.
+- It's **accurate**, and **consistent** as it counts the number of newline characters `/n` present in a specified path.
 This ensures consistency across different platforms and text editors.
-Different text editors may interpret line endings differently (e.g., `\n` in Unix-like systems, `\r\n` in Windows), which could lead to discrepancies in line counts if you try to match the exact number of lines displayed in a specific editor.
-- Data presented in a visually appealing tabular form using the Bubbletea framework.
+- The code statistics are displayed in a **clean**, **easy-to-read** format leveraging the following libraries from [Charm](https://github.com/charmbracelet):
+    - [Bubble Tea](https://github.com/charmbracelet/bubbletea) - A powerful little TUI framework
+    - [Bubbles](https://github.com/charmbracelet/bubbles) - TUI components for Bubble Tea
+    - [Log](https://github.com/charmbracelet/log) - A minimal, colorful Go logging library

 ## Installation <a name="installation"></a>